connectwithlynsie/email-summer-sale-project/README.md

 # email-summer-sale-project

-This is a quick-build HTML email I designed to show clean, responsive structure, something you might use for a product launch or seasonal sale.
+This is a quick-build HTML email I designed to show clean, responsive structure — something you might use for a product launch or seasonal sale.

 It's built with plain HTML and CSS.
 No frameworks, just solid layout with real-world structure: headline, promo blurb, CTA, product blocks, and a footer.